About the Gili Islands

 Depending on the season, some of the companies and routes don’t run.
 Check with your accommodation to confirm times and availability.
 Book at least a day in advance to ensure a spot.
 If you choose to buy the package deal that includes hotel pickup, the time they give you may change (read: it’s possible they might be really late, but they’ll almost always get you to the boat on time).
 If you get to the port early, there are multiple nearby warungs (local restaurants) to eat at before boarding.

-Mad Monkey Pickup at Gili Trawangan Pier:
+Getting to Mad Monkey from the Gili Trawangan Pier:

 Other Routes from Bali to the Gili Islands